michaelkamprath/udatatable/README.md

 <!-- cargo-sync-readme start -->

-Data collection library for embedded systems.
+Data collection Rust library for embedded systems, such as the Arduino.

 ## Overview
 This library enables the creation of an array of a generic type with a maximum capacity of rows.
-This crate is meant to be used with the `ufmt` crate in a `no_std` environment.
+This crate is meant to be used with the [`ufmt`](ufmt) crate in a `no_std` environment.
 It was specifically created for sensor data collection on small microcrontrollers, such as the Arduino.

 All data is saved on the stack, so no heap allocations are required.
 Column names are defined for the row type